Sparkierkan7/more_explosives_mod/README.md

 ### Gunpowder bomb:
   A simple bomb that explodes within a certain time and with a certain power.
+  Right click to throw this and all other bomb items.

 ### Gunpowder Shrapnel Bomb:
   A bomb that does not create an explosion that damages blocks.
 But instead shoots out tiny pieces of shrapnel at random that damage